-The negative consequences of adolescent depressionIt goes far beyond the melancholic mood.
-Many cases of unhealthy behavior or aggressive attitudes among teenagers - in fact, the signs of depression.
-Here are some ways in which young people are able to show the adults what they have depression.
-They act so not out of wickedness, and in an attempt to cope with the emotional pain.
+The negative effects of teenage depression go far beyond the melancholy mood.
+Many cases of unhealthy behavior or aggressive behavior in adolescents are actually signs of depression.
+Below are some ways that teens are able to show adults that they are depressed.
+They act so not out of harm, but in an attempt to cope with emotional pain.

 Problems at school.
 Depression can lead to energy loss and difficulty concentrating.
 At school, this can lead to poor attendance, quarrels in the classroom or disappointment in school activities, even for those children who previously did very well.

 Escape from home.
 Many depressed teens run away from home or start talking about running away.
 Such attempts are a cry for help.

 Drugs and alcohol abuse.
 Teenagers may use alcohol or drugs in an attempt to “self-treat” depression.
 Unfortunately, these methods lead to irreparable consequences..